- Download the Application Instructions (PDF) to view a complete list of requirements and other important information.

 - Choice 3: If you had to pick the perfect admission essay question, what would it be, and how would you answer it?

 - Choice 4: Describe in detail your interest in music improvisation, new music technologies, music entrepreneurship, and/or public engagement.
-How can a music education help you pursue your goals in these areas.
+How would a music education help you pursue your goals in these areas?

 English Placement Exam